facebookincubator/velox/velox/docs/functions/spark/decimal.rst

 When allow-precision-loss is true, rounds the decimal part of the result if an exact representation is not possible.
 Otherwise, returns NULL.
-Notice: some operations succeed if precision loss is allowed and returns NULL if not.
+Notice: some operations succeed if precision loss is allowed and return NULL if not.

 For example,